Changissnz/nu_merchant_principal/README.md

 routes, not accessible to the offendor, remaining to the opposition for supplies.

-An opposition that remains stationary belongs to one cycle.
+An opposition that is initially stationary belongs to one cycle.
 What they choose to do, after whatever decisions they've made to make an offendor out of a physically cyclical entity, arguably breaks their cycle of routine,